KenKundert/networth/README.rst

     pip3 install --user networth

 Once installed, you will need at least two configuration files.
-The configuration files are Python code.
+The configuration files are `NestedText <https://nestedtext.readthedocs.io>`_.
 The first file contains settings that are shared between all profiles.
 It is ~/.config/networth/config.
 The remaining files are specific to profiles.
 You would generally have one profile for yourself, but you might also have profiles for organizations or people that you are monitoring.

+Profile files have a .prof suffix, and the name of the profile is the name of the profile file without the suffix.

 In general, any setting may be in either the config file or the profile file.
-However, the following two settings should in the config file:
+However, the following setting should in the config file:

-**default_profile**
+**default profile**

 A string that contains the name of the profile to use if the one is not explicitly specified on the command line.
-The name specified in this setting must also be one of the names specified in *profile_names*.

-**profile_names**

-A list the contains the names of the known profiles.
-For every name given there should be a profile file in the settings directory.
-Thus, if *me* is one of the profile names, then there should be a file ~/.config/networth/me.prof that contains the settings associated to the *me* profile.

 In addition, the following settings are available:

-**avendesora_fieldname**
+**avendesora fieldname**

 The name of the *Avendesora* account field that contains the networth information.

-**value_updated_subfieldname**
+**value updated subfieldname**

 The name of the subfield of *estimated_value* that contains the date the value was last updated.
 Typically *updated*.

-**max_account_value_age**
+**max account value age**

 Number of days.
 Values that are older than this are called out as being stale.

-**date_formats**
+**date formats**

 A string that contains the allowed date formats separated by white space.
 Any spaces is a specific format is replaced by an underscore so that it is